 In this work, we presented SpaceFlow, which (1) encodes the ST data into low-dimensional embeddings reflecting both expression similarity and the spatial proximity of cells in ST data, (2) incorporates spatiotemporal relationships of cells or spots in ST data through a pseudo-Spatiotemporal Map (pSM) derived from the embeddings, and (3) identifies spatial domains with consistent expression patterns, clear boundaries, and less noise.

 SpaceFlow achieves competitive segmentation performance with alternative methods when benchmarked against expert annotations.
-Furthermore, the pSM utilizes the spatially consistent embeddings to reveal new pseudo-spatiotemporal patterns in tissue.
+Furthermore, the pSM utilizes the spatially consistent embeddings to reveal pseudo-spatiotemporal patterns in tissue.
 In DLPFC and Stereo-seq data, the pSM shows layered patterns that are consistent with the developmental sequences of the human cortex and mouse olfactory bulb respectively, which is not visible from non-spatial pseudotime.
-Applied to chicken heart developmental data, the pSM reveals new evolving lineage structures and uncovers the dynamics in the spatiotemporal relationships of cells across different developmental stages, helping to understand the changes of functional and structural organization in tissue development.
-Studying human breast cancer ST data using SpaceFlow, we demonstrate its potential to identify tumor-immune interfaces and dynamics of cancer progression, providing new tools to study tumor evolution and interactions between tumor and the tumor microenvironment.
+Applied to chicken heart developmental data, the pSM reveals evolving lineage structures and uncovers the dynamics in the spatiotemporal relationships of cells across different developmental stages, helping to understand the changes of functional and structural organization in tissue development.
+Studying human breast cancer ST data using SpaceFlow, we demonstrate its potential to identify tumor-immune interfaces and dynamics of cancer progression, providing tools to study tumor evolution and interactions between tumor and the tumor microenvironment.

 Though similarity in gene expression and spatial proximity are related in many cases61, this relationship is not absolute.
 Pseudotime methods developed for scRNA-seq data, such as Monocle62 and Slingshot63 can produce developmental trajectories that are not spatially organized.
 The pSM developed here can generate spatially contiguous trajectories based on the integrative usage of gene expression and spatial information.
 Specifically, the spatial regularization in SpaceFlow constrains the low-dimensional embedding spatially so that the embedding is continuous both in space and time.
 The low-dimensional spatial constraint also reduces noise in the high-dimensional gene expression data resulting in smoother domain segmentation boundaries and spatiotemporal maps.

 In practice, the training time of SpaceFlow on ST data with fewer than 10,000 cells is usually less than 5 minutes on a GPU.
 The computational cost of training largely depends on the calculation of spatial regularization loss for model optimization, which is quadratic to the number of cells or spots.
 To accelerate model training, we compute this regularization loss over a random subset of cell-cell pairs (Details in Methods).
-With a fixed number of cell pairs in the subset, the training can scale linearly with the number of cells or spots, and it has been shown not affecting the outcome (SI Fig. 2b-e).
+With a fixed number of cell pairs in the subset, the training can scale linearly with the number of cells or spots, and it has been shown not affecting the outcome (Supplementary Fig. 2b-e).
 In the current implementation, the training will automatically be switched to the approximated regularization strategy when detecting a cell population larger than 10,000.
 With this strategy, training time varies from 30 seconds to 3 minutes for numbers of cells/spots ranging from 3,000 to 50,000 on GeForce RTX 2080 Ti GPU.
 Future work could explore possible alternatives to selecting random subsets such as density-based subsampling33,34,64, which may be more accurate for estimating the regularization loss.